<> <> <> <>

 "Our data strengthen the knowledge that a healthy diet, specifically one rich in several flavonoids, together with increased physical activity and maintenance of body weight are important components of health to improve sexual health and CVD risk factor reduction," states the study.

-In fact, when comparing the study participants who engaged with regular exercise compared to those who didn't, the study found that "individuals who consumed a high intake of anthocyanins and flavanones and who were physically active had a 21 per cent lower risk of ED compared with those consuming a low intake of anthocyanins and flavanones and low physical activity levels".
+In fact, when comparing the study participants who engaged with regular exercise compared to those who didn't, the study found that "individuals who consumed a high intake of anthocyanins and flavanones and who were physically active had a 21% lower risk of ED compared with those consuming a low intake of anthocyanins and flavanones and low physical activity levels".

 What are flavonoids, and can they help with erectile dysfunction?

-Let's talk flavonoids.
+Let's talk about flavonoids.
 What are they, and why are they good for us?

 “Flavonoids are present in many plant-based foods and drinks including fruits, vegetables, tea, herbs and wine," said UEA Professor Aedin Cassidy in a press release when the study was released.